hemanthnhs/eShopR/REPORT.md

 Yes, The app is properly deployed and working

 For each team member, what work did that person do on the project?
-Both of us worked and collaborated on major parts of the assignment (Designing the schema, developing views).
-The major contributions of each team member are as follows: Hemanth Integrated and used elasticsearch-elixir library and developed search operation to get relevant items Developed Visualization metrics using React-vis and modelled data from the server Developed and designed LandingPage designer to support campaigns and offers Implemented order processing logic to validate the stock, update inventory and split the orders based on sellers.
-Developed Categories, Search Pages and separated the common display component Worked on registration of the user and add to cart functionality with options and validations required.
-Developed Order management page for the sellers to process the order as per workflow.
-Developed API interaction to fetch the tracking information from external service to fetch the tracking.
-Satya Developed component to display API response of the tracking to show the tracking information.
-Implemented Address and designed address page for new and existing address.
-Designed cart checkout page to reflect items and address selection Showing the orders of the user(i.e buyer/seller) Developed product page to show the product information and images.
+Both of us worked and collaborated on major parts of the assignment(Designing the schema, developing views).
+The major contributions of each team member are as follows:   Hemanth
+1.Integrated and used elasticsearch-elixir library and developed search operation to get relevant items.
+2.Developed Visualization metrics using React-vis and modelled data from the server.
+3.Developed and designed LandingPage designer to support campaigns and offers.
+4.Implemented order processing logic to validate the stock, update inventory and split the orders based on sellers.
+5.Developed Categories, Search Pages and separated the common display component.
+6.Worked on registration of user and add to cart functionality with options and validations required.
+7.Developed Order management page for the sellers to process the order as per workflow.
+8.Developed API interaction to fetch the tracking information from external service to fetch the tracking.
+Satya   1.Developed component to display API response of the tracking to show the tracking information.
+2.Implemented Address and designed address page for new and existing address.
+3.Designed cart checkout page to reflect items and address selection Showing the orders of the user(i.e buyer/seller).
+4.Developed product page to show the product information and images.
-Developed the navigation bar to show categories and their sub categories Worked on the login, product creation page, quantity updation and delete of cart item.
-Developed Landing page rendering based on the config.
+5.Developed the navigation bar to show categories and their sub categories Worked on the login, product creation page, quantity updation and delete of cart item.
+6.Developed Landing page rendering based on the config.